What is MTHFR?

 My practice might perhaps be best described as "Genomic and Orthomolecular Integrative Medicine".

 I deliver personalized care largely by looking at your genes and by testing your individual levels of vitamins, minerals, and hormones.
-Testing for heavy metals, Lyme, food sensitivities, and more, can also be part of things if needed.
+Whatever your current level of health, I aim to make it better.

-Currently, I am licensed in and actively practice in 4 States (PA, VA, OH, TN), a WV license is in the works.
-Due to insurance issues, new PA patients have to use the VideoMedicine platform for appointments, but can still e-mail, call, message or text me as needed outside of appointments.
+Currently, I am licensed in and actively practice in 4 States (PA, VA, OH, WV).
+Due to insurance issues, new WV patients have to use the VideoMedicine platform for appointments, but can still e-mail, call, message or text me as needed outside of appointments.
+Everyone else should use doxy.me/aim for video.

-I see patients primarily by telemedicine (video, e-mail, phone, text, etc).
+I see patients primarily by telemedicine (video or phone).
 This saves you from having to drive to an office.

 Low patient volume:

-In order to have unhurried and high quality patient visits, I keep a very low patient volume, and will only schedule a maximum of three patients a day with a minimum of 2 hrs between patients.
-I try to give you all the time you need.
+In order to have unhurried and high quality patient visits, I keep a very low patient volume, and usually try to give you all the time you need.

 Deal directly with the physician:

 I function solo with no office staff, so if you call, expect me to pick up the phone personally (the office number rings to my cell phone).
-If I am busy I will not pick up, so please be prepared to leave a message, or better yet, also send me an email (please include a signed E-Mail Communication Consent) or contact me via VideoMedicine's secure message system.
+If I am busy I will not pick up, so please be prepared to leave a message, or better yet, also send me an email (please include a signed E-Mail Communication Consent), or contact me via the other options listed below.

 The downside is if I get busy or go on vacation, there can be some delay before I get back to you.